shervinea/cheatsheet-translation/id/convolutional-neural-networks.md

 **44. Rectified Linear Unit ― The rectified linear unit layer (ReLU) is an activation function g that is used on all elements of the volume.
 It aims at introducing non-linearities to the network.
 Its variants are summarized in the table below:**

-&#10230;Rectified Linear Unit - Layer rectified linear unit (ReLU) adalah sebuah fungsi aktifasi g yang digunakan pada seluruh elemen.
-Penggunaan ReLU adalah untuk memasukan non-linearitas ke network.
-Variasi-variasi dari ReLU dirangkum pada tebel dibawah ini:
+&#10230;Rectified Linear Unit - Layer rectified linear unit (ReLU) adalah sebuat fungsi aktivasi g yang digunakan pada seluruh elemen volume.
+Unit ini bertujuan untuk menempatkan non-linearitas pada jaringan.
+Variasi-variasi ReLU ini dirangkum pada tabel di bawah ini:

 <br>